 Turmeric Complex Proprietary Blend

-Turmeric (Curcuma longa) (root) and Turmeric Extract (Curcumalonga) (root) (Standardized to contain 95% Curcuminoids)
+Turmeric (Curcuma longa) (root) and Turmeric extract (Curcumalonga) (root) (Standardized to 95% Curcuminoids)

-BioPerine® is a registered trademark and patented product of Sabinsa Corporation
+BioPerine® is a registered trademark of Sabinsa Corp.

-Take 1 capsule daily, preferably with a meal, or as directed by a qualified healthcare professional.
+Take 1 capsule daily as dietary supplement, preferably with a meal, or as directed by your health practitioner.
+Store in a cool, dry place.